 What is Ireland's oldest city?
-Viking swords and foundations of buildings discovered in Cork city could change that answer.
+Viking swords and foundations of buildings discovered in Cork city in 2018 could change that answer.

-Cork City Council executive archaeologist Joanne Hughes and her team have uncovered an urban center that predates the Viking settlements in neighboring County Waterford.
+Cork City Council executive archaeologist Joanne Hughes and her team uncovered in 2018 an urban center that predates the Viking settlements in neighboring County Waterford.

 A riverside site due to be developed into an events center and student accommodation unit was recently excavated and revealed Cork’s significance in the Hiberno-Norse world.